Visit a street market

 If you want to get a little feeling of Venice while visiting London, and at the same time want to get away from the hustle of the streets, then you might like to go to Maida Vale at Regents Canal, where Little Venice is located.
 The area at Regents Canal is very similar to Venice with its water channels and special architecture.
 Here you can also take a canal boat to explore the beautiful environment.
 There are also plenty of bars and restaurants where you can stop and relax.

-If you’re interested in airplanes or want to learn more about England’s aviation history, you should visit The Royal Air Force Museum.
-In this museum you can learn everything about aviation history, from the first hot air balloon ride to the latest Eurofighter plane.
-Overall, there’s a collection of over a hundred different aircraft on display and there are several attractions—including a sound and light show that illustrates the Battle of Britain.
+If you’re interested in aeroplanes or want to learn more about England’s aviation history, you should visit The Royal Air Force Museum.
+In this museum, you can learn everything about aviation history, from the first hot air balloon ride to the latest Eurofighter plane.
+Overall, there’s a collection of over a hundred different aircraft on display, and there are several attractions—including a sound and light show that illustrates the Battle of Britain.
 The museum belongs to the sights of London that are ideal for families as there are plenty of activities for children of all ages.

 Palace of Westminster

 Previously, this was the royal residence, but it’s now the site of Britain’s parliament.
 The building has been destroyed and rebuilt several times, and in 1834, it burned down completely.
 After the fire, the architect Charles Barry was hired, and he created a gorgeous palace in a late Gothic style, which is attached to the medieval building Westminster Hall.
 The palace is very big at 275 metres long and ninety metres wide in total.
 It has three large towers, of which the highest is over a hundred metres high.
 Moreover, there are some smaller towers that are placed here and there with their characteristic pointed roofs.
 There are several beautiful rooms inside the Palace, including the octagonal Central Hall.